lmburns/wutag/README.md

 ---
 base_color: "#FF5813"       # default color of file path
 border_color: "#A06469"     # default color when using `list files -tfb`
+format: "yaml"              # default command when viewing tags in editor
 max_depth: 100              # maximum depth to recurse when applying function to files
 colors:                     # list of colors to choose from when setting tags
     - '0xabba0f'            # can be in formats other than #RRGGBB